AdobeDocs/experience-manager-65.en/help/forms/using/adaptive-forms-best-practices.md

 * When you require highly customized user interfaces that go beyond the standard capabilities of AEM Forms components, the Code Editor allows you to implement custom styles, behaviors, or even create custom form components.
 * If your form involves asynchronous operations such as asynchronous data loading, you can use the Code Editor to manage these operations through custom asynchronous JavaScript code.

 It's important to note that using the Code Editor requires a good understanding of JavaScript and AEM Forms architecture.
 Additionally, when implementing custom code, ensure that you follow best practices, adhere to security guidelines, and thoroughly test your code to prevent potential issues in production environments.
+You can implement a callback for FDM using code editor.

-Bonus: You can implement a callback for FDM using code editor.
+Code Editor is available for AEM Forms Foundation Component only.
+For Adaptive Form Core Components, you can use custom functions to create your own form rules, described in the next section.

-### Custom client libs {#custom-client-libs}
+### Custom Functions {#custom-client-libs}

 Using custom client libraries in AEM Forms (Adobe Experience Manager Forms) can be beneficial in various scenarios to enhance the functionality, styling, or behavior of your forms.
 Here are some situations where using custom client libraries might be appropriate: